SlytherinGe/RSTeller/README.md

 │   ├── Patches0240.tar
 ```

 The `Patches0000.tar` file contains the image patches, metadata and their captions.
 Each image patch is named as `607.jpg`, where `607` is the unique identifier of the image patch.
 The corresponding metadata and captions are stored in `607.json`.
-If you only want to use captions, the `.txt` file can be used instead.
-Each caption is stored as an individual line of text in the `.txt` file.

 A sample json file is shown below: